xihongzhuang/PasswordAsAService/README.md

 Configuration file
 --------------
-/*
-default configuration file is /etc/ms_retrieve_userinfo.cfg or user provided configuration file, the configuration file passed in should have the following structure {
+default configuration file is /etc/ms_retrieve_userinfo.cfg or user provided configuration file, the configuration file passed in should have the following json structure {
 "pwd_file": "/etc/passwd",
 "group_file": "/etc/group"
 }
-which indicate the path of passwd file and group file */
+which indicate the path of passwd file and group file

 USAGE example:
 --------------